supermihi/exdb-webapp/README.md

-A flask-driven web application to manage an exdb exercise database.
+# exdb-webapp – a flask web application for managing an exdb repository